AndersDeath/diary2/000-current.md

 # 02 Februar - Freitag - Berlin - 500 Tag der Einwanderung

 Today I want to write in English again.
 THe day was calm.
 It's really so cool to be at home.
 I like it.
 Finally Amazon delivered forks, spoons and other things for home.
 In the evening we were at restaraunt.
 I spent 100 euros.
 It's really expensive but we wanted to celebrate the moving.
+Then I bougd a vynil with Jefferson Airplane.